Gohla/pie/tutorial/src/2_incrementality/3_dependency/index.md

 ../../gen/2_incrementality/3_dependency/a_module.rs.diff
 ```

-This module is private, as users of the library should not construct dependencies.
+Users of the library will not construct dependencies.
-They should only create dependencies (and choose stampers) via `Context` methods.
+They will create dependencies (and choose stampers) via `Context` methods.
+However, dependencies will be used in the public API for debug logging later, so we make the module public.

 ## File dependencies